RaphCodec/airflow-azure-starter/README.md

 ## Running Airflow on the VM

-1. Open a terminal on your PC.
-CD into the directory where your ssh key is. connect to your VM using SSH:
+1. Open a terminal on your PC. cd into the directory where your SSH key is.
+Connect to your VM using SSH:
     ```sh
     ssh -i <your-key-name>.pem  username@<your-vm-ip>
     ```
 2. Follow the instructions on [this page](https://docs.docker.com/engine/install/ubuntu/) to install Docker on your VM.
 3. Install [Docker Compose](https://docs.docker.com/compose/install/) on your VM.
-4. Install [Azure Cli](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?view=azure-cli-latest&pivots=apt) if not installed when setting up KeyVault.
+4. Install [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?view=azure-cli-latest&pivots=apt) if not installed when setting up KeyVault.
 5. Install Git on the VM.
 ```bash
 sudo apt update
 sudo apt install git
 ```
-6. Clone this repo into you VM.
+6. Clone this repo into your VM.
 ```bash
 sudo git clone https://github.com/RaphCodec/airflow-azure-starter
 ```